keithmmc/ATUproblemsets/README.md

 The function is called and each value from the generated list is assigned a variable then used in the output message.

+# week 8 plots

+create a program that creates a histogram plot using python.

+# <p>

+to begin this task I downloaded the numpy module this is a libray that is used for working with arrays. and I also downloaded the matplotlib module. this is used for the visualistion of arrays and works with matplotlib.

+# <p>

+ I created a histogram from the numbers the program randomly generates.
+As it follows, the values in the brackets are the mean, standard deviation and number of values.
+Once the histogram is made, the function h(x) = x ^ 3 is plotted on the same graph.
+The function ranges from 1 to 10. using numpy

+ # <p>

+The functions title(), xlabel() and ylabel() were taken from the matplotlip.pyplot library to label the plot.
+I also added two labels one for value and one for frequency and set custom color and font for the plot.